Mart7Mcfl7/K1-Max-Various-Changes/README.md

 ## 🔧 Installation Notes

 1. **Dependencies:** Ensure you have the [Creality Helper Script](https://github.com/Guilouz/Creality-K1-Series) environment installed.
 2. **Fan Pinouts:** Repinning fans can be complex depending on your specific board revision.
-Refer to the provided `.cfg` files for validated pin mapping examples.
+Refer to the provided `.cfg` files for validated pin mapping examples. (mpc requiers a 'shadow fan' in order to link with)
 3. **Manual Integration:** Modules like MPC and Limited CoreXY require you to manually add the corresponding sections to your `printer.cfg`.

 ## 📜 License